 Overlapping Community Detection Based on Game Theory-incorporated Label Propagation Dynamics

-Part of undergraduate research training module of Yingcai Honors College.
+Part of the undergraduate research training module of Yingcai Honors College.
 Following the classical work of label propagation based dynamics algorithms (see, COPRA and SLPA), the proposed algorithm incorporated gain and loss functions from game theory to better model the intrinsic dynamics between agents in a social network.
-The gain function was introduced as local overlapping modularity of a node, in an effort to maximize global overlapping modularity.
+The gain function was introduced as the local overlapping modularity of a node to maximize global overlapping modularity.
 The loss function was based on the concept of ‘energy’, which determines how many labels an agent is capable of transferring.
 Similar agents tend to share labels easily, while labels between agents with different characteristics are hard to exchange, if not impossible.
 In terms of overlapping modularity, the algorithm yielded results comparable to state-of-the-art algorithms in real-life datasets, e.g., Zachary’s karate club, dolphins, netscience, etc.